isabella232/edge-video-analytics-microservice/eii/README.md

 ### Configuring EII subscriber and publisher

-This service also supports subscribing and publishing messages/frames using the EIIMessageBus.
+The Edge Video Analytics Microservice also supports subscribing and publishing messages/frames using the EIIMessageBus.
 The endpoint details for the EII service you need to subscribe from is to be provided in the **Subscribers** section in [config](config.json) and the endpoints where you need to publish to are to be provided in **Publishers** section in